4xeverburga/mc-server-fiis/readme.md

 <a id="section-2"></a>
 ## Considerations
-The dev environment is Linux, so take that into account when applying terraform.
+The dev environment is Linux, so take that into account when applying the commands.
 <p align=center>
 <img src="https://github.com/user-attachments/assets/55c6e4c5-32c3-4a5e-91f9-95f66a533562" width="600"/>
 </p>